 From Agentic Enforcement to Passive Guardrails

 Phase 1 of the three-tier architecture shown above consists of structural guardrails.
-EHV becomes operationally complete in Phase 2, where Core Web Vitals are treated as laws of physics enforced by an AI agent with remediation authority rather than as metrics to monitor.
+EHV becomes operationally complete in Phase 2, where CWV Metrics are treated as laws of physics enforced by an AI agent with remediation authority instead of as metrics to monitor.

 The distinction is important.
 A conventional guardrail alerts.
 An agentic guardrail steps in.

-To enact Governance and Guardrails for Core Web Vitals (CWV) deploying AI agents as 'laws of physics,’ we step from just periodic watching, into Active Enforcement and Automated Remediation.
+To enact Governance and Guardrails for CWV Metrics deploying AI agents as 'laws of physics,’ we step from just periodic watching, into Active Enforcement and Automated Remediation.

-This implementation is built upon three distinct Agentic Roles:
+This build is built upon three distinct Agentic Roles:

 1. The 'Physical Law' Layer (Pre-Commit/Pre-Push)

-We enhance the scripts/cwv-guard.mjs to interact with a Budget Policy.
-It does not only look for 'legacy colors' anymore, but rather a gated check for real performance metrics.
+The architecture strengthens the scripts/cwv-guard.mjs to interact with a Budget Policy.
+It does more than just look for 'legacy colors' anymore; it performs a gated check for real performance metrics.

 Enforcement: If during the shadow build the LCP is above 1.2s or CLS > 0.1, the build is marked as a 'Hard Fail'.